prikarsartam/prikarsartam.github.io/src/notes/2__logic.md

 ## Intentionality and the Limits of Formalism

-**John Searle's** [Chinese Room argument (1980) posed a profound challenge to the computational theory of mind.](https://plato.stanford.edu/entries/chinese-room/) An agent in a room manipulates Chinese symbols according to formal rules without understanding Chinese.
+**John Searle's** [Chinese Room argument (1980) posed a univetsal challenge to the computational theory of mind.](https://plato.stanford.edu/entries/chinese-room/) An agent in a room manipulates Chinese symbols according to formal rules without understanding Chinese.
 Despite perfect behavioral simulation of comprehension, the agent possesses no *intrinsic intentionality*—genuine mental content—only *derived* intentionality (meaning assigned by external observers).
 This reveals a boundary: syntax alone (formal symbol manipulation) cannot generate semantics (meaningful content).
 Computation, being purely formal, cannot suffice for understanding or consciousness.

 > [!QUOTE] Searle's Central Insight
 > "Instantiating a program could not be constitutive of intentionality, because it would be possible for an agent to instantiate the program and still not have the right kind of intentionality"